 Making the objective about the candidate

 The resume objective should not be a story about the candidate.
-It should be a presentation of what the candidate can provide for the company by understanding the job requirements and job description.
+It should present what the candidate can provide for the company by understanding the job requirements and job description.
 Use the resume objective as an opportunity to "sell" the hiring manager.
 Rather than explaining to the hiring "who you are" or "what you do."

 Using filler words

 A resume objective should be written using active-voice style writing.
 Catherine Traffis of Grammarly.com defines active voice style writing as "a strong, direct, and clear tone."
 Remove filler words or phrases like "really" or "such as" that indicate a passive voice writing style.
 By writing in an active-voice style, the resume objective will appear more formal, professional, and clear to the reader.